 A growing number of studies are showing that the body is much better able to maintain its energy balance-and, therefore, keep body weight at a healthy level-when the overall daily activity level is high.
-An active person can vary calories from day to day with fewer swings in body weight, whereas a sedentary person who changes caloric intake will see those changes amplified, observed by greater swings in body weight.
+An active person can vary calories from day to day with fewer swings in body weight, whereas a sedentary person who changes caloric intake will working in the yard, cleaning the house, shoveling snow, washing the car, and all forms of structured exercise.